bacarpenter/bot.bot/README.md

 ### Step 1: Basics

 First, you will need to download the code and install the dependencies.
+Then, you will change some settings.

 1. `git clone https://github.com/bacarpenter/bot.bot.git` clones the code onto your machine.
 2. `pip install -r requirements.txt` installs the dependance.
 Note: I suggest that you use a venv to do this.
+3. In the `settings.json`file, update the name that you want to bot to refer to you by.
+Mine is bacarp04.
+Then, you can change weather or not the bot should respond to messages it doesn't understand.

 ### Step 2: Data base